 “At the start of the program, it’s more about helping the mentors and young people develop an understanding of what the program is, what it’s going to look like for them, and what the expectations are around respect, confidentiality and participation.”

-A mentee-led approach
+A mentee led approach

-The Raise mentoring programs are mentee led from the very beginning.
 The program begins with an information session open to all students.
 Students who express an interest and have parental consent then join the program.
 The first session is orientation where both students and mentor's complete questionnaires about their interests.
 The responses to the questions help the Program Counsellors match students to mentors with similar interests.

 What is “Jitters” and why is it so important?

-After orientation, the Program Counsellors move on to the crux of the matching process known as the ‘Jitters’ stage.
-This is the first time the mentors and students meet and start interacting and getting to know each other.
-‘Jitters’ includes ice breaker games between mentors and students run by the Program Counsellors.
-Everyone has an opportunity to create connections - and to brush off the nerves of meeting new people.
+“Jitters” includes ice breaker games between mentors and students run by the Program Counsellors.
+Everyone has an opportunity to create connections - and to brush off any nerves they had walking into the room.

 Connections are stronger than ever

-Now that the 2023 programs are in full swing, Program Manager Lani, reflects on the experience; “I was amazed by the high level of engagement among the group.
+“I was amazed by the high level of engagement among the group.
 Experienced mentors approached me frequently to express that this year's Jitters were even better than those in the past”.

-Program Counsellor Jade remarks “students knew exactly who they wanted to be partnered with and were really eager to begin… it was really heart-warming to witness the connections forming so quickly”.
+“students knew exactly who they wanted to be partnered with and were really eager to begin… it was really heart-warming to witness the connections forming so quickly”.

 Young people are not the only ones benefitting from the Raise Youth Mentoring Program – our mentors consistently tell us how much they benefited from the experience.
-They are often pleasantly surprised by how applicable the skills they’ve learned are to their daily lives.
+They are often pleasantly surprised by how applicable the skills they’ve learnt are to their daily lives.
 Through mentoring, our mentors gain skills around communication, empathy for young people, understanding of youth issues and confidence in their ability to mentor a young person outside of Raise.

 To find out more about the impact the Raise youth mentoring programs has on young people click here to read our latest Evaluation Report: Submissions & reports